 Looking for more information on nutrition and how I feed Luna on the trail?
 I go more in depth in Dog Food on the Trail.

 how to pack

 I never make Luna carry more than 6lbs total (<15% of her 45lb weight).
+Typically, she will leave town with around 4-5lbs, and it gets lighter after each meal.
 I do not recommend exceeding 10-15% for a dog’s pack weight.
 This means that for longer food carries (4+ days) between resupplying in town, I will carry some of Luna’s food.
 She does not ever carry any water.

 Each day will involve taking a moment to evenly distribute the weight on both sides of the pack.
 I recommend gallon ziplocks or drybags to pack everything.
 Keep items like water bowls or leashes at the top for quick access.

 As with most things, we learn a lot by trying things out and seeing what works well and what doesn’t.
 I encourage anyone experimenting with their dogs gear to get out there and test out what suits their needs.
 Happy trails & tails!